sbasu7241/PythonNoob2Pro/README.md

 This week will cover the basics related to setting up the enviroment and install all the necessary softwares and adjust VMs according to our need.

 ### Week2:
+Yet to be decided

 ### Week3:
+Yet to be decided

 ### Week4:
+Yet to be decided